Advice and support

 - TalkThru offer confidential counselling for women and men facing an unplanned pregnancy or baby loss.

-- Local organisations - Pregnancy
+- Community Directory - local organisations - Pregnancy

 People may tell you that pregnancy is a good time to put your feet up.
 If your pregnancy is uncomplicated it is actually much healthier for you and your baby to keep active while pregnant.
 Physical activity during pregnancy can be helpful, particularly walking and gentle activity.
 Avoid high impact sports.
 For advice, talk to your GP or midwife.